snakamura/log/drafts/pair_function3.md

    in (map t2a' [1 ..
 5], t2a' t')
 ```

-Even though their constructions are similar, `State` monad and `Store` comonad behave in completely different ways.
+Even though constructions of `State` monad and `Store` comonad have some similarities, `State` monad and `Store` comonad behave in completely different ways.